 This is where our holistic systems approach really scores over other autocoding systems, as it not only helps supermarket suppliers to minimise their coding & labelling errors, but when included as part of the Harford integrated solution, at the same time, can improve production line efficiency and performance.

-On hundreds of production lines, we help to ensure that printed date codes are always accurate, every single day.
+On hundreds of production lines, we help to ensure that printed date codes on products are always accurate, every single day.

-Rather than relying on operators to manually configure any printer on a production line, Harford Autocoding sends the relevant data directly to the device.
-This fully eliminates the risk of human error and reduces changeover times, resulting in higher production efficiency.
+Rather than relying on operators to manually configure any printer on a production line, Harford Autocoding sends real-time actionable information directly to the device.
+This eliminates the risk of human error and reduces changeover times, resulting in higher production efficiency.

 Through the integration of other business systems, e.g. ERP, MRP, or product specification solutions, Harford always sends the correct information to any packaging line device.